Cau-Correa/ms1/README.md

 Home page, with Ross's picture in the background the user can easy access social media and other sections of the website, also a direct link to purchase his Album.

 Music section, it's where to found the latest music, the user is able to listen them in the browser or has an option to play them on Sound Cloud.
+I embeded Sound Cloud code in order to presente his music.

 Video section, You Tube videos of Ross interacting with other musicians and bands.
 Also they can be watched in browser or on You Tube.
+I embeded You Tube code in order to present his videos.

 About section, brief desccription of Ross Nevin.